 - College babysitting groups

 - Neighborhood moms groups

-As your childcare needs and sitter availability shift through the seasons, cycle back through the search process.
+As your childcare needs and sitter availability shift through the seasons (and pandemics!), cycle back through the search process.
 At least now you won’t be starting from scratch!
-Press on until you find the right childcare solutions for you—that holiday party beckons and your new favorite babysitter maybe just a couple conversations or a few blocks away.
+Press on until you find the right childcare solutions for your family – your new favorite babysitter maybe just a couple conversations or a few blocks away.